Juke34/fix-anaconda-licensing-issues/docs/en/pages/conda-installation.md

-# Install conda without license problems: Miniforge
+# Install conda without license problems

-Here we show how to install Miniforge, a minimal version of Conda, which avoids licensing issues.

-!!! info "Different Condas"

-    There are several Conda-related tool you may have encountered ([see here for more information](../conda-distrib/)):
+Here we present two solutions for installing Conda without Anaconda license problems:

-    * **Miniforge**  is a minimal version of Conda, like Miniconda, but it uses Conda-forge as its default package source, which is free to use.
+ * Miniforge a light version of Conda that use `conda-forge` as its default package source (channel), which is free to use.
-    * **Miniconda** which is the lightweight version of Anaconda, the Conda package and environment manager.
-    /!\ contains defaults channels that are not totaly free!
-    * **Anaconda**, which is a distribution of not only Conda, but also over 150 scientific Python packages.
-It's generally better to stick with only Conda, *i.e.* installing with Miniforge, Mambaforge or Miniconda, rather than installing 3 GB worth of packages you may not even use.
-    /!\ The license is not free for company (even public) over 200 employees.
-    /!\/!\ contains defaults channels that are not totaly free!
+ * Micromamba a minimal version of Conda (it is actually `mamba`, a conda implemenation in C++) that avoid by default any channel under Anaconda license.

+For an overview of the different conda distribution [see here](../conda-distrib).

+## Miniforge

-## Download
+### Download

 Conda is installed by downloading and executing an installer, but which version you need depends on your operating system.